 Smeg is a high-end domestic appliance manufacturer, founded in Italy.
 The company sells fridges, dishwashers, washing machines, ovens, and more.
-The design and manufacture of these products is concentrated in three locations across northern Italy.
-It operates 16 subsidiaries in countries including the UK, France, Belgium, the Netherlands, Germany, Sweden, Denmark, Spain, Portugal, Russia, Ukraine, Kazakhstan, South Africa, USA, Australia and Mozambique.
+The design and manufacture of these products are concentrated in three locations across northern Italy.
+It operates 16 subsidiaries in countries including the UK, France, Belgium, the Netherlands, Germany, Sweden, Denmark, Spain, Portugal, Russia, Ukraine, Kazakhstan, South Africa, USA, Australia, and Mozambique.
 Smeg also has offices in Hong Kong and Saudi Arabia.

-TCL is a Chinese multinational electronics company, selling mobile phones, TVs and air conditioners, as well as washing machines and fridges.
-TCL operates across Africa, Asia, Australasia, Europe, Northern and South America, and has 20 major manufacturing facilities.
+TCL is a Chinese multinational electronics company, selling mobile phones, TVs, and air conditioners, as well as washing machines and fridges.
+TCL operates across Africa, Asia, Australasia, Europe, Northern, and South America, and has 20 major manufacturing facilities.
 While the global company originated in 1981, TCL Australia was founded in 2004.
 According to Appliances Online, some of its LED TVs that are sold in Australia are made in China.

 Vax deals with electrical goods and cleaning products in the floor-care and air treatment sectors, producing both vacuum cleaners and steam mops.
 The company has its headquarters in the UK but is owned by a Chinese company called Techtronic Industries Co Ltd. Vax branded products are said to be manufactured in China, while the research and development centre is located in England.